Fellowship Details & Requirements

 Institutional benefits and support

-GME trainees’ salary stipends are updated every year based on the ACGME’s recommendations, and because our trainees are considered workforce members, they also enjoy MD Anderson’s employee benefits, including health insurance, retirement planning, disability insurance and six weeks of parental leave.
+GME trainees’ salary stipends are updated every year based on the ACGME’s recommendations.
+Our trainees are considered workforce members and also enjoy UT MD Anderson’s employee benefits, including health insurance, retirement planning, disability insurance, and six weeks of parental leave.

-Our GME House Staff Senate offers trainees the opportunity to experience a leadership role in a medical field career, and the institution’s Academic Mentoring Council provides avenues to secure tailored academic mentoring from faculty.
-Our GME trainees benefit from the extensive support offered to our research trainees, too; they are invited to participate in grant application workshops, apply for pilot grants to support their research ideas and receive monetary awards for securing extramural grant funding.
+Our GME House Staff Senate offers trainees the opportunity to experience a leadership role, and the institution’s Academic Mentoring Council provides avenues to secure tailored academic mentoring from faculty.
+Our GME trainees benefit from the extensive support offered to our research trainees.
+They are invited to participate in grant application workshops and to apply for pilot grants or extramural awards to support their research ideas.

-MD Anderson’s location has many benefits, too.
-Our main campus is nestled inside the Texas Medical Center, the world’s largest medical center which boasts about 10 million patient encounters each year.
+UT MD Anderson’s location has many benefits, too.
+Our main campus is nestled inside the Texas Medical Center (TMC), the world’s largest medical center, which boasts over 10 million patient encounters each year.
 Many of our faculty are involved in interorganizational research collaborations, both within the TMC and across the nation, exposing trainees to groundbreaking advancements in medical care in real time.

 Visit our Why Houston page to learn more about our city’s affordable housing, fine dining, entertainment scene, nationally renowned museums and other great attributes.